shixuansun/RapidFlow/README.md

 ## Experiment Datasets and Baseline Methods in our Experiments

-The datasets and baseline methods in our experiments can be found in this [repository](https://github.com/RapidsAtHKUST/ContinuousSubgraphMatching), which is an in-depth study of existing continuous subgraph matching by our research team.
+The datasets and baseline methods in our experiments can be found in this [repository](https://github.com/RapidsAtHKUST/ContinuousSubgraphMatching), which is an in-depth study of existing continuous subgraph matching methods by our research team.